 – Chelsea Ann Sim

-- Proactive career counselling to help Khairul identify suitable internship experience that is aligned to his future career aspirations
+- Proactive advice from the team to identify suitable internship experience that is aligned to her school’s requirements and her future career aspirations

 Derek Wong (Team Singapore Athlete, Badminton)